munificent/craftinginterpreters/book/calls-and-functions.md

 Using the native stack for Compiler structs does mean our compiler has a practical limit on how deeply nested function declarations can be.
 Go too far and you could overflow the C stack.
-If we want the compiler to be more robust against pathological or even potentially malicious code -- a very real concern for tools like JavaScript VMs -- it would be good to have our compiler artificially limit the amount of function nesting it permits.
+If we want the compiler to be more robust against pathological or even malicious code -- a real concern for tools like JavaScript VMs -- it would be good to have our compiler artificially limit the amount of function nesting it permits.

 </aside>